-Three Homemade Fruit And Vegetable Wash Recipes
+Homemade Fruit And Vegetable Wash Recipes

-Produce Wash #1: Fill a clean sink with equal parts water and white vinegar.
+For soft-skinned fruits and vegetables: Fill a clean sink with equal parts water and white vinegar.
 Soak produce for 2 minutes, scrubbing hard-skinned items with a brush and soft-skinned items with a cloth.
 Rinse.

-Produce Wash #2: (Not for leafy greens!)
-Fill a clean sink with water and add 2 tbsp. baking soda, along with a few squirts of your favorite dish-washing detergent.
+For hard-skinned fruits and vegetables: Fill a clean sink with water and add 2 tbsp. baking soda, along with a few squirts of your favorite dish-washing detergent.
 Swirl well.
 Soak produce, then scrub or wipe and rinse clean.

-Produce Wash #3: Fill a sink with clean water, add 1/2 cup white vinegar and 3 tbsp. salt.
+For leafy greens and produce without skins: Fill a sink with clean water, add 1/2 cup white vinegar and 3 tbsp. salt.
 Swirl.
 Soak produce for 15-20 minutes.
 Rinse.

 Once you’ve washed and thoroughly dried your produce, be sure to store it properly to prolong its usefulness and minimize kitchen waste.